hakbar0/Database-Operations/README.md

 1. Clone the repository to your local machine.
 2. Run the build-and-run script by executing the `build-and-run.sh` file located in the root directory of the repository.
 On Windows, you can do this by installing Git Bash, opening the repository in Git Bash, and running `./build-and-run.sh`.
 On macOS, you can run `sh build-and-run.sh` from the Terminal.
+3. Next, run `npm i` to install the necessary dependencies.
+4. Next, run `npm run start:dev` to start the server.
-3. Once the script has finished running, navigate to `http://localhost:3000` to access the application.
+5. Once the script has finished running, navigate to `http://localhost:3000` to access the application.

 ### Running `.sh` files on Windows